 Likewise, millions of other people around the world are confronted with a whole range of mental health issues.
 Without sufficient support, people can experience long-term or recurring setbacks.
 This can lead to more serious mental health complaints such as anxiety, depression and (post) traumatic stress that can have a negative impact on a person’s ability to work, earn an income or care for their children, for example.
 Therefore prevention and early treatment are much better than cure when it comes to mental health.

-Dorcas has a long track record with MHPSS in Humanitarian Aid, especially in Lebanon and Syria.
+Dorcas has a long track record with MHPSS in humanitarian assistance, especially in Lebanon and Syria.
 Our MHPSS programmes aim to protect or promote psychosocial well-being and prevent or treat mental health complaints.
 We offer individual therapy, group sessions and creative approaches.
 Our focus is primarily on people with specific needs, such as older people, children, minority groups and people with disabilities.

 MHPSS is integrated into all existing programmes of Dorcas.
 For example: